 You can choose to send now or schedule for later.
 Yes, it really is that easy!

 Step 7: Add Your WordPress Posts To Your Newsletters

 This is one feature on Constant Contact I love!!

 It’s really easy to add an excerpt and link your latest WordPress posts to your newsletters.

 When you’re building your newsletter just click on the plus sign in the build section and drag and drop the Read More button to where you want it on your newsletter.

 Edit the section and paste in the url of the post you want to link to.
 It’s really that easy!

 I’ve been won over by how easy it is to create wonderful-looking newsletters using Constant Contact.
 This email marketing service is jam-packed with features and ideal for small businesses or bloggers looking to send image-rich newsletters.

 Frequently Asked Questions

 Plans start at $20 per month for up to 500 contacts.
-You can enjoy a first month trial for free.
-It’s not the cheapest email marketing service provider available but high email deliverability rates it wins out over many of it’s competitors.
+You can enjoy the first-month trial for free.
+It’s not the cheapest email marketing service provider available but with high email deliverability rates it wins out over many of its competitors.